IBM/z_ansible_collections_samples/zos_concepts/gdg_datasets/copy_edit_fetch/README.md

-# Copy Directory to PDS, Edit member and Submit Job
+# Create add edit copy and fetch with Generation data group
-This playbook demonstrates how to create a GDG create copy delete and submit creations of GDS.
+This playbook demonstrates how to create a GDG edit copy and fetch creations of GDS.

 This playbook uses: